-After both Bafta and Academy Awards opted for a mixed-mode event, the Festival took place in person, showing that the French government trusts vaccinations and mass-testing methods over the fear of a “Cannes cluster”.
+After both Bafta and Academy Awards opted for a mixed-mode event, the Festival took place in person, showing that the French government trusts vaccinations and mass-testing methods over the fear of a “Cannes cluster.”
 Nothing to worry about as the organization took all precautions.
-As Thierry Frémaux said, “the epidemic is not yet beaten, so it’s going to be important that we show that we are responsible, reasonable and joyous,” introducing also a strict no-kissing rule on the red carpet (don’t tell him Pierre Lescure, the festival president, broke the rules more than once with Melanie Laurent and Carla Bruni).
+As Thierry Frémaux said, “the epidemic is not yet beaten, so it’s going to be important that we show that we are responsible, reasonable, and joyous,” also introducing a strict no-kissing rule on the red carpet (don’t tell him Pierre Lescure, the festival president, broke the rules more than once with Melanie Laurent and Carla Bruni).

-The challenge to get the right ticket
+The challenge of getting the right ticket

 Since the Festival priory granted the “three days pass” to those waitlisted for the 2020 suppressed edition, few applicants had the privilege this year to attend the festival and its backlog Official Selection.
 But from day one it was pretty clear that, despite the limited number of people, social distancing was not possible in any way.
-Theaters are at full capacity and before every screening showing your Green Pass is mandatory: on location, free antigen tests are provided for all.
-Even for the stars: meeting Thimothée Chalamet in the testing tent filling the test tube with saliva could be quite strange but after all possible.
+Theaters are at total capacity and before every screening showing your Green Pass is mandatory: on location, free antigen tests are provided for all.
+Even for the stars: meeting Thimothée Chalamet in the testing tent and filling the test tube with saliva could be pretty strange but after all possible.

 In addition, the chances of getting online tickets for the preferred screenings (the personal account page on the event’s website has to be refreshed a dozen times every morning at 7:00 sharp – it’s like trying to get a special pass for a Lady Gaga concert), are based on a randomly assigned system which gives the exciting thrill of not knowing what movie one will actually be able to see each day.
 The system says the viewer will receive notification up to two hours before the screening, and this applies to Premiers, too.
 The most reckless bring a pair of classy heels and a long dress in the branded tote bag, in case they need to change while waiting in line.